CartoDB/mobile-sdk/doc/sdk_with_carto.md

         MyCartoVisBuilder* visBuilder = [[MyCartoVisBuilder alloc] init];
         visBuilder.mapView = mapView;

-        // Use your Map URL in next line, you get it from Share Map page.
-Here is a basic working sample:
+        // Use your Map URL in next line, you get it from the SHARE map publishing options, as shown in the following basic example:
         [loader loadVis:visBuilder visURL:@"http://documentation.carto.com/api/v2/viz/2b13c956-e7c1-11e2-806b-5404a6a683d5/viz.json"];

     });